mooddood235/PotentialPotato/README.md

 $\dfrac{\Gamma,a:A ~ m:D \ \vdash B \subset K \leadsto B^{\circ}} {\ p \in (\Pi \ ((m \ D)) \ K) \ \leadsto \ p^{\circ}}$

+The above rules specify that for one Pi expression to be a subtype of another, then their argument types and body types both have to be subtypes.

 Consider the following code to highlight this point:

 ```racket